Sung Min Song: Concert

-In 2016, Song took part in a radio production of Bayerischer Rundfunk of Rossini's Stabat Mater with the Bamberger Symphoniker conducted by Alain Altinoglu.
+In 2016, Sung min Song took part in a radio production of Bayerischer Rundfunk of Rossini's Stabat Mater with the Bamberger Symphoniker conducted by Alain Altinoglu.
 The same year, he was the solo tenor in Beethoven's Missa solemnis in two performances in Valencia, with soloists Simona Šaturová, Elisabeth Kulman, and his teacher Kotlinski, the Philharmonia Chorus and the Orquesta de Valencia conducted by Yaron Traub.
 In 2018, he sang in performances of Verdi's Messa da Requiem; Kent Nagano conducted both at the Rheingau Musik Festival and at the Herkulessaal of the Residenz in Munich in memory of Enoch zu Guttenberg.
 MDR Kultur aired a concert of Puccini's Messa di Gloria with the MDR Orchestra and MDR Rundfunkchor conducted by Domingo Hindoyan at the Gewandhaus in Leipzig, opening the saison in 2019.
 He performed the part also with Philharmonischer Chor Bochum and Bochumer Symphoniker, conducted by Magdalena Klein at the Anneliese Brost Musikforum Ruhr the same year.
 On 3 October 2022, he sang Verdi's Requiem again, with Talia Or, Silvia Hauer, Johannes Hill, Chor von St. Bonifatius, Wiesbaden and members of the Hessisches Staatsorchester conducted by Johannes Schröder, in a version for small ensemble.